quicwg/base-drafts/draft-ietf-quic-transport.md

 The latency spin bit enables latency monitoring from observation points on the network path.
 This bit is set as follow:

-* The connection responder sets the spin bit value to the value of the spin bit in the last packet received from the connection initiator.
+* The server sets the spin bit value to the value of the spin bit in the last packet received from the client.

-* The connection initiator sets the spin bit value to the opposite of the last value received from the connection responder, or to 0 if no packet as been received yet.
+* The client sets the spin bit value to the opposite of the last value received from the server, or to 0 if no packet as been received yet.

-Observation points can estimate the network latency by monitoring the changes in the latency spin bit.
+Observation points can estimate the network latency by monitoring these changes in the latency spin bit.
+If packets are delivered in sequence, this procedure will cause the spin bit to change value in each direction once per round trip.
+Out of sequence deliveries can cause some spurious transitions, which monitoring agents may have to filter.

 The latency spin bit handling is similar to the "Alternate Marking method for passive performance monitoring"